Help your child explore Everest for kids with this curated list of books.

 Life Lesson(s): The main character learns many life lessons along his journey, such as being faced with the truth that many others in the world are much less well-off than he is, as well as the value of friendships and people over blind ambition.

-Mt.
-Everest Children’s Book #11: No Summit Out of Sight, Jordan Romero
+Everest for Kids Book #11: No Summit Out of Sight, Jordan Romero

 Age Range: 12+ years